raspberrypilearning/Year8-RelevanceTraining-Part2-GBICi4/en/step_3.md

 ## Session resources
-Below you will find an explanation of what each of the seperate resources offers in each session.
+Below you will find an explanation of what each of the separate resources offers in each session.

 --- task ---